The Skeptic Encyclopedia of Pseudoscience

-Quotes from the book

-“If there is an underlying theme in this encyclopedia… it is that science is an exquisite blend of data and theory, facts and hypotheses, observations and views.
-If we conceive of science as a fluid and dynamic way of thinking instead of a staid and dogmatic body of knowledge, it is clear that the data/theory stratum runs throughout the archaeology of human knowledge and is an inexorable part of the scientific process.
-We can no more expunge from ourselves all biases and preferences than we can find a truly objective Archimedean point—a god’s-eye view—of the human condition.
-We are, after all, humans, not gods.”

-“What we hope to provide in this encyclopedia is a thorough, objective, and balanced analysis of the most prominent scientific and pseudoscientific controversies made in the name of science, mixing both facts and theory.”

-“The encyclopedia entries are written at a level appropriate for high school and college students conducting research in science and pseudoscience, members of the media looking for a balanced treatment of a subject, and those in the general public who desire a highly readable yet trustworthy resource…”

-“…members of the media desperately need a reference resource in order to quickly get their minds around a subject, to book guests on both sides of an issue in order to properly set up a debate, and to get “just the facts” needed for the sound-bite story that is often demanded in the hectic world of journalism.”

-“…most entries offer a respectable bibliography of the best sources on that subject from both the skeptics’ and the believers’ perspectives, allowing readers to conduct additional research on their own after learning what the encyclopedia’s expert author has had to say on the subject.”
+The encyclopedia has five sections.
+The first volume is composed of alphabetical write-ups on the scientific view of pseudoscientific concepts such as the "Bermuda Triangle and dowsing, Shroud of Turin and Feng Shui, spiritualism and biorhythms, placebo effect and graphology, Alien abductions and UFOs, crop circles and astrology", followed by a section of investigations and discussions.
+The second volume explores such subjects in more depth with sections containing case studies, "for and against" essays, and historical documents.
+This final section has been criticized for containing only five documents.

 Reception

 Tom Gilson in Against the Grain has some positive comments about the encyclopedia:

 "[T]he treatment afforded the topics covered in this encyclopedia is serious ...
 The Skeptic Encyclopedia of Pseudoscience is one of those sets in which the fascination value may equal its reference use ... without a doubt, many people are captivated with the issues discussed in this work."
 However, he also is of the opinion that the final section is too brief and should be either extended or removed.
 Gilson questions the price of the volumes, given that “…at least half of the content is reprinted from Skeptic Magazine.”
 He does however recognise that “The contributors are fully identified and many are academics with advanced degrees.”

 The American Reference Books Annual says that: "A careful reading ... should be required of all who wish to get a university degree ...
 In the Internet age ... people ... should make every effort toward two goals: To spread good scientific methods for evaluating truth claims, and to help nurture enlightened traditional worldviews. ...
 This set does much in the direction of achieving the first goal."